Latent Spectral Regularization for Continual Learning: Continual Learning Experiments

-For a better understanding of the results, we include the performance of the upper bound training on all classes together in an offline manner (Joint) and the lower bound training on each task sequentially without any method to prevent forgetting (Finetune).
+We include the performance of the upper bound training on all classes together in an offline manner (Joint) and the lower bound training on each task sequentially without any method to prevent forgetting (Finetune).

 \textbf{Datasets.}~We conduct the experiments on three commonly used image datasets, splitting the classes from the main dataset into separate disjoint sets used to sequentially train the evaluated models.
 For \textbf{Split CIFAR-10} we adopt the standard benchmark of splitting the dataset into $5$ subsets of $2$ classes each; for \textbf{Split CIFAR-100}, we exploit the 100-class CIFAR100~\citep{krizhevsky2009learning} dataset by splitting the dataset into $10$ subsets of $10$ classes each; for \textbf{Split \miniimagenet}, we leverage the \miniimagenet~\citep{vinyals2016matching} Imagenet subset, adopting the $20$ tasks per $5$ classes protocol.